zhanghai/MaterialProgressBar/README.md

             android:indeterminate="true"
             style="@style/Widget.MaterialProgressBar.ProgressBar.Horizontal" />
 ```

+Don't forget to create and set the `Drawable` as above.

 You can also customize the behavior of these `Drawable`s by calling `setShowTrack()` and `setUseIntrinsicPadding()`.
 Tint-related methods `setTint()`, `setTintList()` and `setTintMode` are also backported so that you can use them directly.